The fastest way to create a schedule in Rotageek is using the Autoscheduler.

 To input your staffing levels, simply drag and drop your cursor from the start to the end time of your choice.
 In the video below, I added a requirement of one staff member with the Counter skill from 10am to 4pm.

-I've also set a minimum of one person with the Counter skill, which means that the autoscheduler will prioritise this skill over the two other ones.
+I've also set a minimum of one person with the Duty Mgr skill, which means that the Autoscheduler will prioritise giving at least this coverage.

 Repeat the process for each skill required for that day.